satriavid/StayChat-LLM-RAG-Chatbot/README.md

 ## StayChat Demo
-Based on the best performing LLM RAG in the experiments of this project, we created a demo for StayChat as a proof-of-concept: ps. if you want to run the demo, you would need OPEN AI API key and also NGROK Authkey.
+Based on the best performing LLM RAG in the experiments of this project, we created a demo for StayChat as a proof-of-concept:

+ps. if you want to run the demo, you will need OPEN AI API key and also NGROK Authkey.

 ![StayChat Demo](images/staychat-demo.gif)